 Since YouTube is a video-sharing social media giant, you have to post videos in order to take advantage of the site.
 This means spending time creating engaging content.

-However, videos have become the chosen medium of marketing in the past few years which makes YouTube perfect for advertising.
+However, videos have become the chosen medium of marketing (check out the best video marketing tools) in the past few years which makes YouTube perfect for advertising.

 Furthermore, with several million users online at pretty much any given moment, it's the top alternative to Facebook in terms of reach.